Last Updated on 30 November 2025 by Cycloscope

 Chimanimani Mountains and National Park

-The Chimanimani district has been severely hit recently by the passage of the Idai cyclone, which is another reason to visit this place and contribute to the local economy.
-The Chimanimani National Park offers many hiking possibilities in the mountains, even several days long.
+The Chimanimani district was severely hit by Cyclone Idai, which is another reason to visit this place and contribute to the local economy.
+The Chimanimani National Park offers many hiking possibilities in the mountains, even for several days.

-At the Park office located in the center of the country, you can ask for information on shelters to sleep for free (remember to ask for the key before entering the park, it seems that they often forget it and you risk finding the shelter closed).
+At the Park office, located in the center of the country, you can ask for information on free shelters to sleep in (remember to ask for the key before entering the park, as they often forget it, and you risk finding the shelter closed).
 You can read interesting information in this article.

 The Monumental Baobab Road: Nyanyadzi – Biriri

-It is a very good dirt road, about 35 kilometers long.
+It is an excellent dirt road, about 35 kilometers long.
 We did it during the dry season, if you travel during the rainy season ask the locals about the condition of the road.

 Hot Springs, Manicaland, Zimbabwe